 - We will look at your medical school grades, too.
 If they aren’t outstanding, explain in your personal statement (in ERAS) why your grades aren’t necessarily a reflection of your abilities.

 - Your personal statement should be a personal statement.
-We don’t need to hear how wonderful it is to be a physician, how fabulous Family Medicine is as a career choice, or how terrific our program is.
+We don’t need to hear how wonderful it is to be a physician, how fabulous Family Medicine is as a career choice, how terrific our program is, or what Sir William Osler said about medicine.
 We know that already.
 Instead, tell us about you and the experiences that make you unique.
 Give us a feel for who you are.
 Tell us the skills and talents you have so we know why you stand out from the crowd, and explain why Family Medicine is your career choice.
 Helpful hint: If your personal statement could be copied and used by someone else, it’s not a personal statement.

 - Make sure your ERAS file is completely honest.
 For example, don’t put that you speak Spanish or that your English is of native fluency unless it’s true.
 Also, avoid comments such as “Interested in learning Spanish.”
 (It’s pointless and doesn’t make you more competitive in any way, but it shows up frequently on applications.)